-- A vibrant center for local food & agriculture
+- A vibrant center for local food and agriculture

-- Home to New England’s largest indoor farmers market
+- Home to our region's largest indoor farmers market

 - Four loading docks plus quick-load areas

-- Easy access to downtown Providence & highways
+- Easy access to downtown Providence and highways

 - Opportunity for year-round programming in market areas

-- Proximity to the Woonasquatucket River & neighborhood improvements including pedestrian footbridge at Sims Ave, bike paths, walking trails, kayaking, & pocket parks
+- Proximity to the Woonasquatucket River and neighborhood improvements including pedestrian footbridge at Sims Ave, bike paths, walking trails, kayaking, and pocket parks

-- Opportunity to be part of the Valley Vision — a convergence of local food, design/fabrication, & creative arts businesses
+- Opportunity to be part of the Valley Vision — a convergence of local food, design/fabrication, and creative arts businesses

 Shown here are nine rental spaces, ranging in size from 1920 to 4335 sq. ft., with the option to combine.